 When you get an email, book a time for pick up

-Watch for a ‘holds available’ email prompting you to book a date and time for picking up your holds.
+Watch for a ‘holds available’ email prompting you to book a date and time for picking up your holds within 10 days.

 Retrieve your holds

 Your holds will be placed on a designated table at the east entrance of Rutherford Library.
-Items will be signed out to your library account.
+Items have been signed out to your library account.

 While library stacks are closed due to health and safety concerns, UA researchers, students, and staff may request and borrow items from some UA Library collections.
 Thank you so much for your patience as we figured out how to safely share some of our collections.

 Items will be made available for a non-contact pickup outside Rutherford Library.